 Use a spade or fork to split into as many plants as you would like.
 Sometimes, if it is a really tight root ball, two spades or forks will have to be used, back to back to cleave.

 Plant in it’s new home, or in a pot.
+One of the splittings can be planted in the original spot.

 Here it is the next season: